-ACT has successfully engaged the region in the adoption of policies and provision of education on issues relating to tobacco use, substance abuse and healthy community design.
-Our coalition has consistently delivered relevant programming and initiatives towards building healthier communities including the adoption of policies establishing smoke-free parks in the town of Bennington; the implementation of a campus-wide smoking policy for all of Southwestern Vermont Medical Center; smoking policies for the State Office Building in Bennington, Bennington College and all three major public housing authorities in the region.
-Additional advocacy work in other areas include support for the statewide adoption of a Vermont Youth Appreciation Day and recognition of Celebrate Recovery Day in the communities of Bennington, Manchester and Arlington.
+ACT has successfully engaged the region in the adoption of policies and provision of education on issues relating to tobacco use, substance abuse, and healthy community design.
+Our coalition has consistently delivered relevant programming and initiatives towards building healthier communities including the adoption of policies establishing smoke-free parks in the town of Bennington; the implementation of a campus-wide smoking policy for all of Southwestern Vermont Medical Center; smoking policies for the State Office Building in Bennington, Bennington College, and all three major public housing authorities in the region.
+Additional advocacy work in other areas includes support for the statewide adoption of a Vermont Youth Appreciation Day and recognition of Celebrate Recovery Day in the communities of Bennington, Manchester, and Arlington.

 In 2018-2019, ACT transferred fiduciary agents to The Collaborative.
 The two organizations work closely on substance-free programming and projects throughout Bennington County.